Vizir/hackaton-front-team6/README.md

-# Banking App Webview plugin
+# Banking App Finance Control Plugin

 This repository is a template for banking app plugins.
 The application is built using react and react-native